1979 Iranian constitutional referendum

-A constitutional referendum was held in Iran on 2 and 3 December 1979.
-The new Islamic constitution was approved by 99.5% of voters.
+A constitutional referendum was held in Iran on 2 and 3 December 1979, in which the new Islamic constitution was approved by 99.5% of voters.

-The referendum was held by the Council of the Islamic Revolution, because Bazargan's Interim Government—which oversaw the previous referendum—had resigned in protest to the U.S. Embassy hostage crisis.

-A day before the referendum, when the mourning of Ashura was practiced, Ayatollah Ruhollah Khomeini said those who will not vote tomorrow, will help Americans and desecrate Shohada (Martyrs).

-Alongside Islamic Republican Party, the communist Tudeh Party of Iran urged people to vote yes, expressing its support for "Imam's line"; while Freedom Movement of Iran requested a yes vote on the grounds that the alternative was an anarchy.

-Others, including leftists, secular nationalists and Islamist followers of Mohammad Kazem Shariatmadari, and the prominent opposition group PMOI (People's Mojahedin Organization) called for a boycott.
-The turnout among Sunni minorities in Kurdistan and Sistan and Baluchestan Provinces, as well as Shariatmadari's home Azerbaijan was low and number of votes fell down in comparison to the referendum held in March.
-Historian Ervand Abrahamian estimates that nearly 17% of the people did not support the constitution.

 Background

-In 1907, a supplement to the constitution (fundamental law) was adopted, and some aspects of European constitutional law that were found to be inconsistent with Shia doctrine were accommodated without any attempts to develop Islamic fundamental laws at that time.
+Path to an Islamic Republic

-In March 1979 the Pahlavi dynasty was overthrown, and an Islamic republic was established following the Iranian Islamic Republic referendum.
-On 1 April 1979 the 2,500-year-old Persian Empire in Iran came to an end, with Ayatollah Khomeini declaring it as the first day of a "Government of God."
-He emphasized the need to ratify a new Constitution.
+In 1907, a supplement to Iran's constitution was adopted to reconcile its European-influenced constitutional provisions with Shia doctrine, though it did not establish a distinctly Islamic legal framework.
+In March 1979 the Pahlavi dynasty was overthrown and an Islamic republic was established following the Iranian Islamic Republic referendum.
+On 1 April 1979, following the referendum, Imam Khomeini proclaimed the Islamic Republic of Iran, declaring the end of the 2,500-year-old monarchy and calling it the first day of a "Government of God," while emphasizing the need to ratify a new constitution.

+Drafting the constitution
-On 12 January 1979, an election for the Assembly of Experts was held, and Ayatollah Khomeini encouraged Iranians to choose their representatives.
-The Assembly of Experts, functioning as a constituent assembly, commenced its activities on 3 and 4 August 1979, with 72 representatives from across Iran.
-During these proceedings, Ayatollah Akbar Hashemi Rafsanjani conveyed Ayatollah Khomeini's message that the "Constitution and other laws in this Republic must be based one hundred per cent on Islam."

-The Assembly of Experts continued its deliberations until 15 November 1979, and ultimately, the new Islamic constitution received approval from at least two-thirds of the representatives.
-In June 1979, Ayatollah Khomeini made minor adjustments to the draft constitution and stipulated that it should be subjected to a referendum.
+On 12 January 1979, an election for the Assembly of Experts was held, with Ayatollah Khomeini encouraging Iranians to choose their representatives.
+The Assembly, functioning as a constituent assembly, commenced its activities on 3–4 August 1979 with 72 representatives from across Iran.
+During these proceedings, Ayatollah Akbar Hashemi Rafsanjani conveyed Khomeini's message that the "Constitution and other laws in this Republic must be based one hundred per cent on Islam."
+The Assembly continued its deliberations until 15 November 1979, with the new constitution ultimately receiving approval from at least two-thirds of its representatives.
+In June 1979, Ayatollah Khomeini made minor adjustments to the draft and stipulated that it be subjected to a referendum.

+Organisation of the referendum

+The referendum was held by the Council of the Islamic Revolution, as Bazargan's Interim Government—which had overseen the previous referendum—had resigned in protest over the U.S. Embassy hostage crisis.
+The day before the vote, during the mourning of Ashura, Ayatollah Ruhollah Khomeini declared that those who did not vote would be helping Americans and desecrating Shohada (Martyrs).